What kind of filling would you like? Jelly? Caramel? Chocolate? Oh? Sorry! I got sidetracked by doughnuts! We are here to talk about Duvet fillings!

 Wool, just the thought of it makes me feel cozy and warm!
 It is made from the hair or fur of a variety of different types of animals, which can include sheep, goats, alpacas, llamas, camels, and rabbits(cute!).

 Wool has many things going for it, but like most things in life; it is not perfect.
-If you are searching for something like this duvet alternative is not it, with wool comes a certain level of heft.
-Although wool duvets are not as heavy as weighted blankets, they are still on the heavier side of bedding.
+If you are searching for something as a duvet alternative, then, this is not it as wool comes a certain level of heft.
+Although wool duvets are not as heavy as weighted blankets, they are still on the heavier side of the bedding.
 This is still an animal product, so if this is something that bothers you then stay away from this choice (but I promise we will talk about some animal-free duvet alternatives as well)!

-This panda snack is not just food, you can sleep in it too!
+This panda snack is not just food, you can also sleep in it too!
 Don’t worry the pandas still have more than enough!

 Bamboo is also expensive, with pandas being endangered you would think that bamboo would be readily available and cheap to boot, but alas that is not the case.
 Although, just like silk, you are paying for quality.
 When storing bamboo duvets, one thing to watch out for is wrinkling.
 Since the fibers are so long, they are more prone to being wrinkled so watch out for that!

-Verdict: Which Duvet Alternative is the Best?
+Verdict: Which Duvet Alternative Is The Best?

 Now, which alternative duvet is best for you?
 Well, don’t let anybody tell you what to do, the answer depends on what you need.
 Don’t mind forking out extra cash for luxury?
 Go with the silk duvet.
 Want something with a little more heft and temperature regulation?
 Wool is for you.
-Your animal-free choices are Bamboo and Microfiber, with the Bamboo being the more quality option whilst Microfibers is your budget friendly synthetic option.
+Your animal-free choices are Bamboo and Microfiber, with the Bamboo being the more quality option whilst Microfibers are your budget-friendly synthetic option.
 Regardless of whichever you choose, you can sleep underneath your duvet in comfort knowing that you made the best decision you could with the information you obtained from Down Under Bedding.